-California Penal Code 236.1 PC defines the serious crime of human trafficking as depriving someone of their personal liberty with intent to obtain forced services, including pimping and pandering and child pornography.
+California Penal Code 236.1 PC defines the severe crime of human trafficking as depriving someone of their liberty with intent to obtain forced services, including pimping and pandering, and child pornography.

-In 2012, voters passed Proposition 35, which is call the “Californians Against Sexual Exploitation Act” which provides severe felony penalties for anyone convicted of Penal Code 236.1 PC.
+In 2012, voters passed Proposition 35, the “Californians Against Sexual Exploitation Act,” which provides severe felony penalties for anyone convicted of Penal Code 236.1 PC.

-Further, Prop 35 expanded the legal definition human trafficking to include child pornography distribution, while providing much harsher penalties.
+Further, Prop 35 expanded the legal definition of human trafficking to include child pornography distribution while providing much harsher penalties.

-For example, anyone who is convicted for human trafficking children can be sentenced to a life sentence in a California state prison.
+For example, anyone convicted of the human trafficking of children can be sentenced to a life sentence in a California state prison.

-A PC 236.1 human trafficking conviction requires a to defendant to register as a sex offender pursuant to Penal Code 290 PC.
+A PC 236.1 human trafficking conviction requires a defendant to register as a sex offender under Penal Code 290 PC.